 Q: Will you shoot explicit content?

-For a number of reasons, I don't currently publish explicit content under my own name.
-I do sometimes shoot explicit images and am more than happy to do so during a collab shoot.
-While there are a few extreme types of content that I won't shoot, such as anything based on harmful racial or ethnic stereotypes, I'm generally willing to shoot most anything as long as everybody involved is an adult who has given truly informed consent.
+For a number of reasons, I don't currently publish very explicit content.
+I do often shoot explicit images during collab shoots, however, as I want the models I work with to have whatever kind of images they need.
+While there are a few extreme types of content that I won't shoot, such as anything based on harmful racial, gender, or ethnic stereotypes, I'm generally willing to shoot most anything as long as everybody involved is an adult who has given truly informed consent.

-I may ask that you not credit me when you publish explicit images, however.
+Depending on the content, I may ask that you not credit me when you publish more explicit images, however.

 Q: Can I get prints or instant photos?